 Setting up a macro photography studio really isn't very hard.
 You don't need a lot of room to work.
 Just about any tabletop or floor is suitable.
 With macro and small product photography, you really want to use a decent tripod to help with composition and most importantly to get tack sharp photos.

 Shoot more macro photos.
-Watch less TV.
+Shoot better macro photos.